 Whilst the topic of SEO is almost endless, in this guide we’re going to focus on just one of the most popular website platforms out there:

-This will hopefully make it a bit more digestible and provide you with real actionable tasks to improve your WordPress site performance today.
+This will hopefully make it a bit more digestible.
+Providing you with real actionable tasks to improve your WordPress site performance.

 So without further ado let’s dive right in.

 How to Make Your WordPress Site Work Harder with SEO

 This guide tells you everything you need to know to get the most out of your WordPress site.

 From basic fundamentals to more advanced techniques you will learn how you can improve your site performance in organic searches.